meetgandhi123/Machine-Learning-101/README.md

 # Machine-Learning 101

-I am making a Machine Learning repository where I will upload several datasets and its solution with explanation.
+We are making a Machine Learning repository where we will upload several datasets and its solution with explanation.
 Starting from the basic and moving up in difficulty level.

-Focusing on both the classification and regression, I have selected following dataset's on which I would be working on.
+Focusing on both the classification and regression, we have selected following dataset's on which we would be working on.

 <b><h3>Classification:</h3></b>
     	1) Iris :heavy_check_mark:<br/>